Yoga day for me would be when free yoga classes start in Delhi: CM Arvind Kejriwal | Politics

 Delhi Chief Minister Arvind Kejriwal on Tuesday said yoga day for him would be the day when free yoga classes will be started in the city again.

-''God also supports you if you have good intentions.
+In another tweet, Kejriwal said, ''God also supports you if you have good intentions.
 They stopped us in Delhi, we started free yoga classes in Punjab.
-I am glad it is getting an overwhelming support from people there,'' he said in another tweet.
+I am glad it is getting an overwhelming support from people there.''
+Sachdeva said Kejriwal's statement shows that it has become his ''habit to create controversies''.

-However, LG secretariat sources had claimed that the office had not received any file seeking permission for the programme's extension beyond October 31. ''Hence, it is wrong to say that the LG has not approved the extension,'' they had maintained.
+''Yoga classes were stopped only because of non-payment of salaries of yoga teachers.
+Kejriwal himself had given a statement that if needed, he would go door to door begging but would not allow yoga classes to stop,'' he said.

-The city government had launched the ''Dilli ki Yogshala'' initiative in December 2021 to ensure that yoga and meditation help people avoid sickness.
+However, LG secretariat sources claimed that the office had not received any file seeking permission for the programme's extension beyond October 31. ''Hence, it is wrong to say that the LG has not approved the extension,'' a source had maintained.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)